 In reviewing the rental rates versus the capital depreciation and the actual operating and overhead costs of each rental (staff, cleaning, utilities, field maintenance, etc.) the District operates at a loss, in effect subsidizing each and every rental in the District's facilities.
 Some of the activities associated with these rentals, such as adult evening floor hockey, men's flag football and other large community gatherings and events can have a significant impact on the wear and tear imposed on assets, increases the maintenance and repair demand, and decreases the useful life of the asset.
-Given that these factors into account, that the District start to allocate rental funds towards the maintenance and repair of the assets are nodel that will cover the full operating costs of each rental agreement.
+Given that these assets are primarily there for educational purposes, it is important that the rental rates charged take these factors into account, that the District start to allocate rental funds towards the maintenance and repair of the assets and that we move towards a rental rate model that will cover the full operating costs of each rental agreement.
 In this regard, District Staff are preparing a new Community Use of Facilities Policy and an associated Regulation and has started the consultation process around increases to rental rates.